 Nunca Mas Hermanos explores the injustices that the Mexican people have endured in recent history, from the 90,000 people who were killed during the Civil War to the over 32,000 people who have disappeared since 2006.

-The film explores the complex situation which exists between the citizens of a country and the reality which they face on a daily basis, which includes violence and injustices committed against the Mexican people by government, the Narcos Cartels and other forces that be.
-The film tells a story of a fragmented country that lives in terror while it’s seeking the truth and the freedom of its people for a better future.
+The film explores the complex situation which exists between the citizens of a country and the reality they face on a daily basis, which includes violence and injustices committed against the Mexican people by the government, the Narcos Cartels and other forces that be.
+The film tells a story of a fragmented country that lives in terror while it seeks the truth of its people and their freedom for a better future.

 Eleonora Gasparotto Nascimben, born 7 April 1994, graduated at Centro Sperimentale di Cinematografia.
 In 2014, she worked with Teleambiente to realize a TV format on the indie and underground Italian cinema.
 In the same year, MARGHERA, her short film, won the COSPE’s Prize (Human Rights) and it participated in many events like the Venice Film Festival, Festival International du Film d’Amien, and Terra di Tutti i Festival.